 This statistic represents the largest producing companies of primary aluminum worldwide in 2015.
 In terms of production output, China Hongqiao was the largest aluminum company that year.
 Rusal, Alcoa and Rio Tinto are also ranked among the largest aluminum producers globally.

 The world’s largest aluminum companies

 The main aluminum markets include China, the European Union, the United States, Japan and India.
 Aluminum demand in China grew at a compound annual growth rate (CAGR) of about 15 percent from 2011 to 2012.
-However, China’s double digit aluminum demand growth rates are expected to cool down and reach a tepid four percent in 2013.
+However, China’s double digit aluminum demand growth rates are expected to cool down and reach a tepid 6.5 percent in 2016.
 Globally, the main end-users of the base metal include the following sectors: transportation, construction, electrical engineering, machinery manufacturing and packaging.